sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/guides/bloblang/methods.md

 ### from

 Modifies a target query such that certain functions are executed from the perspective of another message in the batch.
 This allows you to mutate events based on the contents of other messages.
-Functions that support this behaviour are `content`, `json` and `meta`.
+Functions that support this behavior are `content`, `json` and `meta`.

 #### Parameters